Escape to the Brazilian Caribbean’s best natural pools.

 Maragogi Weather & When to Visit

-This Brazil gem enjoys a warm tropical climate throughout the year, with temperatures ranging from 79°F to 88°F (26°C to 31°C).
-It’s known as the “Brazilian Caribbean” for its crystal clear turquoise water, and also famous for its offshore reef pools, as well as the white sand beaches.
+This coastal gem enjoys a warm tropical climate throughout the year, with temperatures ranging from 79°F to 88°F (26°C to 31°C).
+It's known as the “Brazilian Caribbean” for its crystal clear turquoise water, and also famous for its offshore reef pools, as well as the white sand beaches.
 While temperatures remain warm, rainfall and tide conditions can greatly affect the experience.

 Dry Season (September to February) | Best Time to Visit